 - Options outside of open enrollment are limited to Short-Term Health Insurance, Medicaid, and CHIP.
 Keep in mind employer coverage and Medicare have unique enrollment periods.
 Learn more about enrollment periods.

 - If you are getting cost assistance and your income changes throughout the year, make sure to update the Marketplace if your income or family size changes.
 If you take too many or too few of Advanced Premium Tax Credits, you’ll have to adjust them at tax time using form 8962.

-- Despite rate increases, in 2016, 7 out of 10 Marketplace customers were able to get a plan for less than $75, and 8 out of 10 less than $100!
+- Despite rate increases, many families will be able to get a plan for less than $75, and 8 out of 10 less than $100!
 This is primarily because the ACA’s Advanced Premium Tax Credits cap premiums based on “household income and family size.”
 Learn more about how cost assistance works with the Affordable Care Act.

-TRUMPCARE FACT: You should be aware that there have been a number of new rules passed and a number fixes and ObamaCare replacement plans considered under Trump’s Presidency so far.
-These proposals and rule changes are collectively known as “TrumpCare.”
+TRUMPCARE FACT: You should be aware that there have been a number of new rules passed and a number of fixes and ObamaCare replacement plans considered under Trump’s Presidency so far.
+These proposals and rule changes are collectively known by the nickname “TrumpCare.”
 Learn more about “TrumpCare.”